lorepirri/jekyll-theme-simple-blog/index-en.md

 # See: https://jekyllrb.com/docs/themes/#overriding-theme-defaults
 #
 layout: home
+permalink: /index.html
 header:
   image: /assets/img/home-header.jpg
 tagline: > # this means to ignore newlines until "repository:"
+  Write an awesome description for your new site here.
+You can edit this line in index.md.
+It will appear in your document head meta (for Google search results) and in your feed.xml site description.
+excerpt: >
   Write an awesome description for your new site here.
 You can edit this line in index.md.
 It will appear in your document head meta (for Google search results) and in your feed.xml site description.